-Salmonella is a type of bacteria that affects the intestinal tract.
+Salmonella is a type of gram-negative bacteria (in the Enterobacteriaceae family) that affects the intestinal tract and sometimes enters the bloodstream.
 Humans contract salmonella infections most commonly through contaminated water or food.
 But what about our pets?
 Can cats get salmonella?
 Learn why cats can get salmonella, as well as the top reasons they may be exposed to the bacteria.
 Find out how you can prevent it!

 So, can cats get salmonella?